makersacademy/chitter-challenge/README.md

 [X] You don't have to be logged in to see the peeps.
 [X] Makers sign up to chitter with their email, password, name and a username (e.g. samm@makersacademy.com, password123, Sam Morgan, sjmog).
+[X] peeps are viewed in reverse chronological order

 [ ] The username and email are unique.
 [ ] Peeps (posts to chitter) have the name of the maker and their user handle.
 [ ] Your README should indicate the technologies used, and give instructions on how to install and run the tests.